 Board of Directors

-In 2011, Free Geek dissolved the Community Council — a regular meeting consisting of a changing cast of volunteers, staff, and board members, which for years had been charged with setting our vision and making organization-wide decisions — and reformulated our Board.
+In 2011, Free Geek dissolved the Community Council, a regular meeting consisting of a changing cast of volunteers, staff, and board members, which had been charged with setting our vision and making organization-wide decisions, and reformulated our Board.
 The new board consists of seats devoted to different skills, stakeholder populations, and mission-related interests.
-The voice, ethic, and perspective of the Community Council is retained and formalized in seats for Volunteer Representatives, elected by and from “core” volunteers at Free Geek.
-Going forward, at least 25% of the Board will be pulled from active volunteers within the organization.
+The voice, ethic, and perspective of the Community Council is retained and formalized in seats for Volunteer Representatives, selected from “core” volunteers at Free Geek.
+At least 25% of the Board is pulled from active volunteers within the organization.

 Board meetings are monthly and open to the public.
 The board’s discussion email list is also open to those who want to keep tabs on the issues currently being discussed.
 For less frequent email, minutes, agendas, proposals and announcements are sent to the lower-traffic, broadcast-only announcement list.

 Volunteers who want to know more about the activities of the board or make suggestions or concerns known should contact the volunteer representatives (see the board membership list below to find out who they are).

 My initial contact with Free Geek was by donating old computer technology over 5 years ago.
 Anne Glazer who I knew from other social justice circles invited me to the July 2011 Free Geek board meeting.
 After the board meeting, I took the Free Geek tour where I got a glimpse of the scope of work and the population served and I wanted to help.
 I was voted onto the Free Geek board in August 2011 and became board chair in October 2011.